 Water is the most important compound that is needed for the survival of life on earth.
-Water is present in the oceans, rivers, ponds, lakes, glaciers, etc. Rainwater is considered pure water because it does not contain any salt dissolved in it though there are dissolved gases present.
+Water is present in oceans, rivers, ponds, lakes, glaciers, etc. Rainwater is considered pure water because it does not contain any salt dissolved in it though there are dissolved gases present.

 Table of Content

 Hard water has high mineral content.
 It is formed when water percolates through the deposits of chalk and limestone, which are made up of magnesium and calcium carbonates.
 It does not lather with soap, so it is not suitable for laundry purposes.